-She grew up on 92nd and Broadway with her sister (now an environmentalist) and brother (now a musician) and parents, (documentary film-maker and visual artist).
+She grew up on 92nd and Broadway with her sister (now an environmentalist) and brother (now a musician and life coach) and parents, (documentary film-maker and visual artist).
 Her mother, who passed away in 2014, was an artist and teacher.

 Eve went to The Fieldston School for high school.
 Autumn leaves on the Quad, the tennis team, friends (Arielle, Jess, Jess, Laura, and Lizzy), and English classes with Mr. Aune made high school not the painful experience it can be for most teenagers.
 She was drawn to the idea of a women’s college (feminist inclinations?
 19th century mentality?
 Female bonding?) and decided to attend Smith College where she received her BA in English and spent a lot of time dancing at Smith parties and discussing Jane Eyre, medieval art, and therapy with Tara and Anne.
 At Smith, Eve studied with her favorite American literature professor Richard Millington.
 With Rick’s guidance and support, she went on to Middlebury College’s Bread Loaf School of English where she received her MA.
 Her own heart guided her to Sarah Lawrence College where she received her MFA in Creative Writing (poetry) where she studied with Marie Howe and Jean Valentine.

 Eve worked at the bookstore Shakespeare & Co. on the upper west side before it closed down shortly after Barnes & Noble opened nearby.
 She then began working at Norton (for Jill Bialosky) while moonlighting as a “poet’s assistant” for Sharon Olds, Galway Kinnell and Stanley Kunitz.
 As a poet’s assistant she worked on such tasks as buying Bic pens for Sharon Olds, helping Galway Kinnell organize his desk, and taking dictation from Stanley Kunitz for his letters responding to fans.
 She also typed poems on a computer for Sharon Olds and Galway Kinnell from the drafts with edits they gave her of handwritten poems or poems they typed on typewriters.
 Once she missed a word in a poem by Galway and he fumbled in the middle of a poetry reading because of her mistake.